mjguidry/WhatsMyGen/generations/silent-middle.md

 <br>
 ### Silent Generation: Middle tier
 #### 1934 to 1939
 In 2019, this tier would be those Americans between 80 and 85 years old.
-The U.S. Census Bureau estimates that there were 7,670,175 Americans in this tier in 2018.
+The U.S. Census Bureau estimates that there were 7,670,175 people in this tier in 2018.

 ### People